Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - How is the application performing?
 Are there lots of unused resources, or is resource usage quite high?
     - If the workloads are unpredictable, is there an opportunity to leverage auto scaling rather than always being overprovisioned during non peak times?
     - What is the limiting resource (CPU, RAM, Disk, Iops, network bandwidth, etc.)?
 Put another way, at what resource usage does the application begin to experience performance degradation?
-    - For the resources that are not limiting, is there an opportunity to cut down on usage?
+    - For the resources that are not limiting, is there an opportunity to take back resources to save on costs?
       - Typically this will manifest itself in compute power (CPU/RAM); this is one of the easier resources to quickly spin up and down
       - Unless there is a ridiculous amount of disk provisioned but not utilized, it usually makes sense to just keep the disk provisioned and grow into it (assuming data is kept and not deleted after a certain period)
-        - Same applies to the Iops of a VM
   - Examples of rightsizing an application
     - When the application was first launched, extra resources were provisioned in case of more extreme unexpected events; however, after the application has existed at a steady state it is determined that none of the extra resources provisioned were needed
       - The owning team takes back the extra resources while also leaving some overhead for the application to naturally grow into